JureSeselj/kiteboarding-club/README.md

 # NRT Kiteboarding Club

 # Goal for this Project
 Welcome to NRT Kiteboarding Club.
-This club provides an outlet for all people desiring adrenalin and sport activity to get involved and give kiteboarding a go.
+This club provides an outlet for all people desiring adrenalin and sport activity to get involved and give kiteboarding or paddle boarding a go.

-This site gives some information about the club, basic information about kiteboarding and club events to capture the eye of a potential member.
+This site gives some information about the club, basic information about kiteboarding or paddle boarding and club events to capture the eye of a potential member.
 It also gives the ability to make contact with the club easily through social media or directly via the contact form.

 ![Responsive Displays](wireframes/different-displays.JPG)